siouan/frontend-gradle-plugin/README.md

 The `installNode` task downloads a Node distribution.
 If the `distributionUrl` property is ommitted, the URL is guessed using the `version` property.
 Use the property `nodeInstallationDirectory` to set the directory where the distribution shall be installed, which, by default is the `${projectDir}/node` directory.

-This task should not be executed directly.
-It will be called automatically by Gradle, if another task depends on it.

 ### Install Yarn